ixlabTUD/ViewR/README.md

 2. Add "CalibrationManager" and "CalibrationStations" prefabs to your SceneContent
 3. Set references in CalibrationManager
     -   CenterEye- Camera of the player
-    -   TransformToMove - the gameobjects which is at the end calibrated (usally the tracking space of the camera)
+    -   TransformToMove - the gameobject which is at the end calibrated (usally the tracking space of the camera)
     -   Left/RightHandAnchor - Gameobjects which resemble either the hand and/or controller positions.
 This is used for the feedback UI
     -   Left/Right wrist - The wrist joints of the tracked hands which should match the position in the calibration station image
     -   Left/Right controller calibration point - The point on the controller which should match the point on the calibration stations.